 - There may be a custodian fee

 - When you want to sell, you will be charge unreasonable fees again as the transaction is over the counter.

 Moreover, many bonds come with terms and conditions which make the deal worse off for investors.
-You can read my post “Preference Share – Head I win, tail you lose” for an illustration of this point.
 Anyway, all these eat into the already pathetic bond returns in Singapore as good company in Singapore pays peanut yield.

 In fact, Savings Bonds are not new and have a long history around the world.
 In many instances, governments have used them for fiscal purposes, such as paying for wars.

 As an investor, you should always look at your opportunity costs.
 If you put your money into SSB, you need to make sure you have no better alternatives with similar risks.